A characterisation of Lie algebras amongst anti-commutative algebras: Main result

 \subsection{Subvarieties of $\Lie_{\K}$ need not be \LACC}

 Subvarieties of locally algebraically cartesian closed categories need no longer be such: we may take the variety of Lie algebras that satisfy $x(yz)=0$ as an example.

-\begin{proposition} Let $\V$ be a variety of non-associative algebras in which $x(yz)=0$ is a law.
+\begin{proposition} Let $\V$ be a variety of non-associative algebras in which $x(yz)=0$ is an identity.
 If $\V$ is locally algebraically cartesian closed, then it is abelian. \end{proposition} \begin{proof} Let $B$, $X$ and $Y$ be free algebras in $\V$, respectively generated by their elements $b$, $x$ and~$y$.
-Then the split epimorphisms
+Via the composite adjunction